nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 # How to install and run the project #

 no need to type any terminal commands, just follow these simple steps:

+Make sure Python 3 and IDLE are installed!!! (you can install python on: [first letter of first name + last name](https://www.python.org/downloads/) )

 Step 1: Download ZIP
 (Click on the green code -> download ZIP button on GitHub)